tlong314/cmgame/README.md

 `orientation` - A string, desired orientation when entering fullscreen.
 Only makes sense when fullscreen features are being used.
 Examples: "portrait", "landscape"

 `tickStyle` - A color string for the Cartesian grid tick marks on the axes.
-Defaults to CMGame.Color.DARK_GRAY.
+Defaults to CMColor.DARK_GRAY.

 `xAxisStyle` - A color string for the line defining the x-axis.
-Defaults to CMGame.Color.GRAY.
+Defaults to CMColor.GRAY.

 `yAxisStyle` - A color string for the line defining the y-axis.
-Defaults to CMGame.Color.GRAY.
+Defaults to CMColor.GRAY.

 `gridStyle` - A color string for the Cartesian grid graph lines.
-Defaults to CMGame.Color.LIGHT_GRAY.
+Defaults to CMColor.LIGHT_GRAY.

 `gridlineWidth` - The lineWidth (in pixels) used to draw the graph gridlines.
 Defaults to 1.